Lotes/json-schema-dsl/DRAFT.md

 This document describes a DSL (domain specific language) for defining a JSON data schema.
-A schema contains definitions of types and interface (for remote procedure calls).
+A schema contains definitions of types and interfaces (for remote procedure calls).

 #Assumptions